ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 * **contextPath** - specifies the link for the server, in this case it will be the root of the URL http://localhost:8888/datawolf.
 * **war** - specifies where Jetty can find the war file.
-* **contextConfigLocation** - specifies where the application context can be found

-You can modify these settings to change the server path and application context used by the server.
+You can modify these settings to change the server path used by the server.

 ```
 # setup for the editor